Level0gamedev/fdisk-site/src/tabletop.md

   excerpt: "physical games, physical tables!"
 ---

-I used to follow the boardgame/RPG world much closer in the past, but as my tastes matured (or maybe I just got old?), I stopped carrying about the "new hotness" and got much pickier about my tabletop experiences.
-Nowadays I prefer thematic games with tight rules.
-When I play, I want to be able to immerse myself in the story and explore the game's world, not fight the mechanical systems.
-The rules should reinforce the narrative or at least get out of the way.
+Board games, RPGs, wargames?
+Been there, rolled the dice.
+In fact, I got into tabletop games soon after [digital ones](/digital) and never really stopped.
+Over time I found that I enjoy light, but thematic games much more than a set of rules I can master.
+It's more about the experience than winning.

-This is the kind of stuff you'll find inside here -  designs and musing on rules-lite thematic games.
+So, this is the kind of stuff in here -  designs and musing on rules-lite & thematic games.